otbrown/LAMBReX/README.md

 #### AMReX
 AMReX is a C++ adaptive mesh refinement library.
 The source can be downloaded from the [AMReX GitHub](https://github.com/AMReX-Codes/amrex).

 **Important**: It is recommended to build AMReX with cmake for compatibility with LAMBReX.
 AMReX is updated *regularly*.
-LAMBReX is attempting to move with it, so minimum version 19.08 is `REQUIRED`.
+LAMBReX is attempting to move with it, so minimum version 19.08 is `REQUIRED`, but it is recommended to use the current release.

 To build the static AMReX library with cmake in way that is compatible with the current version of LAMBReX, one can follow the commands given in (or run) [amrex_cmake.sh](https://github.com/otbrown/LAMBReX/blob/master/amrex_cmake.sh).